Milad84/Milad84/README.md

 ## About Me ✨

 I am passionate about all things GIS and have a knack for building scalable GIS platforms.
-I also teach GIS at an academic level and have been a visiting assistant professor for 2 years at Clark University and an adjunct professor at the Northwest Missouri State University.
+I also have teaching experience at the academic level, having served as a visiting assistant professor for 2 years at Clark University and as an adjunct professor at Northwest Missouri State University.

 ---